-Heat Safety Tips For Cats & Dogs
+Heat Safety Tips For Cats and Dogs in Altadena

 Altadena is one of those lucky few places to have mild, warm weather all year long.
 Yet our pets may have different ideas of what’s “mild.”
 With their fur coats, they can get overheated much more quickly than we do, meaning summer can be a challenging season for them.
 Not only that, but their bodies do not sweat like us.
 They can only release heat through panting and drinking water.
-To help you both enjoy the great outdoors even through the heat of summer, our animal hospital team has gathered several heat safety tips for pets!
+To help you both enjoy the great outdoors even through the heat of summer, our animal hospital team has gathered several heat safety tips for dogs and cats!

 Follow These Tips to Stave Off the Heat: